-irregular oscillation became known as the "quasi-biennial oscillation" or QBO (Angell and Korshover, 1964).
-The original discovery was based on single station data near the equator but similar behaviour is seen for the zonal means.
-For the zonal mean zonal wind, the signal is centered at the equator with a latitudinal half width of about 12° (Baldwin et al., 2001).
-The most iconic image of the QBO is that of a Hovmöller diagram showing alternate descending layers of eastward and westward winds such as in Figure 11.
-In this figure repeated transitions in monthly averaged zonal mean zonal winds at the equator appear to originate in the upper stratosphere and then propagate downward, at least until 2016.
+Ebdon and Veryard (1961) and Reed et al. (1961) are independently credited with the discovery of quasi-periodic reversals of the prevailing winds at the Equator from eastward to westward and back again roughly every 28 months in the lower and middle stratosphere.
+Corresponding oscillations were also identified in temperature and ozone, and soon after its discovery this irregular oscillation became known as the "quasi-biennial oscillation" or QBO (Angell and Korshover, 1964).
+The original discovery was based on single station data near the Equator, but similar behaviour is seen for the zonal means.
+For the zonal mean zonal wind, the signal is centred at the Equator with a latitudinal half width of about 12° (Baldwin et al., 2001).
+The most iconic image of the QBO is that of a Hovmöller diagram showing alternate descending layers of eastward and westward winds such as in Fig. 11.
+In this figure repeated transitions in monthly averaged zonal mean zonal winds at the Equator appear to originate in the upper stratosphere and then propagate downward, at least until 2016.
 These repeating irregular cycles have, in fact, been continuously observed since the 1950s before being unexpectedly interrupted in 2016 (Newman et al., 2016; Osprey et al., 2016).
-A second interruption was observed in 2019/20 in the zonal wind above Singapore (Anstey et al., 2021, Figure 1a), though the occurrence of this interruption is not so apparent in the zonal mean zonal wind shown in Figure 11.
+A second interruption was observed in 2019/20 in the zonal wind above Singapore (Anstey et al., 2021, Fig. 1a), though the occurrence of this interruption is not so apparent in the zonal mean zonal wind shown in Fig. 11.

-In the years following its discovery various dynamical mechanisms were proposed for the QBO but it was difficult to explain key aspects, such as the QBO's downward propagation from 10 to 40 hPa without loss of amplitude and the super rotation of the atmosphere at the equator during the eastward phase, without vertical transport of momentum by equatorial waves.
+In the years following its discovery, various dynamical mechanisms were proposed for the QBO, but it was difficult to explain key aspects such as (i) the QBO's downward propagation from 10 to 40 hPa without loss of amplitude and (ii) the super rotation of the atmosphere at the Equator during the eastward phase without vertical transport of momentum by equatorial waves.
 Lindzen and Holton (1968) were the first to consider such processes.
-They argued that with a broad spectrum of gravity waves propagating up from the troposphere there would be eastward acceleration of the mean flow in regions of eastward vertical shear from the waves with eastward phase speeds, and westward acceleration in regions of westward vertical shear from the waves with westward phase speeds.
-Moreover since selective filtering by the mean flow meant that only waves with westward phase speeds, the shear zones would descend over time.
+They argued that with a broad spectrum of gravity waves propagating up from the troposphere there would be (i) eastward acceleration of the mean flow in regions of eastward vertical shear from the waves with eastward phase speeds and (ii) westward acceleration in regions of westward vertical shear from the waves with westward phase speeds.
+Moreover, since selective filtering by the mean flow meant that only waves with westward phase speeds could propagate through strong eastward winds, and vice versa for waves with eastward phase speeds, the shear zones would descend over time.
 This proposed mechanism was corroborated with results from idealized numerical experiments (Lindzen and Holton, 1968).